gersonnascimento/simple-rabbitmq-example/README.md

 # Simple RabbitMq Example

 It's a simple system for learning how to use the RabbitMq.
-It's a service installer simulator, when requesting a installation, a message is sent to RabbitMq and another class read it.
+It's a service installer simulator, when requesting a installation, a message is sent to RabbitMq and another class reads it.

 ## How to use (we recommend using Docker)